plokhotnyuk/jsoniter-scala/README.md

   trace:tracepoint
 ```

-Following command can be used to profile and print assembly code of hottest methods, but it requires [a setup of an
+Following command can be used to profile and print assembly code of the hottest methods, but it requires [a setup of an
 additional library to make PrintAssembly feature enabled](https://psy-lob-saw.blogspot.com/2013/01/java-print-assembly.html):

 ```sh